Jewels of Diana, Princess of Wales: Gold bracelet with heart charm

 This bracelet, which was very similar to her gold cable link bracelet was worn by the princess during her early years of marriage.
 The bracelet was first worn on 4 April 1983 and then worn a few more times before being worn for the last time on 1 January 1984.
 Authors such as Andrew Morton have speculated that it was a gift from her husband during their "happy" years of their marriage.

 Cartier diamond bracelet

 A diamond Cartier bracelet worn by Diana during the auction of her outfits in New York in 1997.
 Not much is known about the bracelet other than it was worn again by the Duchess of Sussex while at Prince Charles' 70th birthday.

 Gold chain link bracelet

 This gold chain link bracelet with round spaces was worn by the princess while at an AIDS hostel for children.
-Here she was photographed extensively hugging and holding the children who were all diagnosed with AIDS and HIV.
-She was seen letting these children play and admire her gold jewellery, particularly her long gold cross necklace as well as her shiny engagement ring.
+Here she was photographed with the children who were all diagnosed with AIDS and HIV.
+She was seen letting these children play with her gold jewellery, particularly her long gold cross necklace as well as her shiny engagement ring.
 She would wear big "chunky" gold jewellery for the children to play with.